Ten Cents a Dance (1931 film): Plot

 Later, Barbara returns home and discovers Eddie packing his bags.
 Admitting that he stole $5,000 from Bradley's office safe, he tells her that he lost that money playing the stock market.
 Barbara is able to talk him into staying, and she visits Bradley and asks him for a $5,000 loan.
-Bradley agrees because he is in love with her.
+Initially somewhat perturbed, knowing it's for somebody else, Bradley agrees because he is in love with her.
+She confides in him that the money is for returning the amount Eddie embezzled from the company safe.
+Bradley tells her that it won't be a loan, but a gift to her.
 The next morning, Barbara presents the money to Eddie, who accepts it immediately.
-When Eddie returns from work, he and Barbara engage in a jealous fight due to him finding out she got the money from Bradley.
-Soon after, Barbara packs her belongings and returns to the dance hall, where she is met by Bradley who has two tickets for an ocean liner to France, where Barbara can obtain a divorce and marry him.
+When Eddie returns from work, he and Barbara engage in a jealous fight due to his finding out she got the money from Bradley.
+Eddie accuses Barbara of spending the night with Bradley to get the money but she denies it.
+Barbara packs her belongings and leaves Eddie, having had enough of him.
+Eddie then visits Bradley's home and confronts him for taking Barbara away from him.
+Eddie challenges him to bring Barbara to set the record straight, but Eddie tell him that 'he kicked her out.'
+Bradley admonishes Eddie that before he is kicked out of his home, not to drag Barbara into any scandal resulting from his petty jealousy and misdeeds, reminding him that he is still guilty of embezzlement, but he won't press charges.
+Utterly defeated, Eddie leaves.
+Now having left Eddie, Barbara returns to the dance hall, where she is met by Bradley who has two tickets for an ocean liner to France, where Barbara can obtain a divorce and marry him.
+Barbara agrees, and as they both admit they are glutton for punishment but like others, that they also need to eat.